 Get the full recipe in the recipe card below.

-For the Avocado Cilantro Crema
+The Avocado Cilantro Crema (Don’t Skip This)

 - Avocado: Adds creaminess and healthy fats.
 Make sure it’s soft to the touch for easy blending.